Barry Lam

-Lin Pai‑li (林百里 (Lín Bǎilǐ); born 24 April 1949), also known by his English name Barry Lam, is a Taiwanese billionaire businessman who is the founder and chairman of Quanta Computer.
-He is also a patron of the arts and a philanthropist in the area of culture and education.
+Lin Pai‑li (林百里 (Lín Bǎilǐ); born 24 April 1949), also known by his English name Barry Lam, is a Taiwanese billionaire business executive who is the founder and chairman of Quanta Computer.
 In 2021, the Bloomberg Billionaires Index estimated his net worth at $5.98 billion.

 Life and career

-Barry Lam was born in Shanghai and raised in Hong Kong.
-His father was an accountant for the Hong Kong Club.
+Lam was born in Shanghai, China, on April 24, 1949.
+He was raised in Hong Kong, where his father worked as an accountant for the Hong Kong Club.
+After high school, Lam attended college in Taiwan.
+He graduated from National Taiwan University with a Bachelor of Science (B.S.) in electrical engineering in 1970 and a Master of Science (M.S.) in electrical engineering in 1972.

-Lam studied engineering in Taiwan, where he graduated from National Taiwan University with a bachelor's degree in 1970 and a master's degree in electrical engineering.
-In 1973, he and some former classmates founded Kinpo Electronics, a manufacturer of handheld calculators.
-As president of the company he built it into the largest contract manufacturer of calculators.
+In 1973, Lam and some former classmates founded Kinpo Electronics, a manufacturer of handheld calculators.
+As the president of the company, Lam built it into the largest contract manufacturer of calculators.
 In the late 1980s, he became convinced that notebook computers would be the next big product.
 He left Kinpo and founded Quanta Computer in 1988.
 He set up Quanta Computer with the help of a colleague, C. C. Leung, with capital of less than US$900,000.
-It had a turnover of NT$777 billion in 2007, US$23.7 billion.
+It had a turnover of NT$777 billion in 2007 (US$23.7 billion).

 In 2006, Fortune Magazine included Quanta in the Fortune Global 500 Companies, and in 2007, Forbes placed Quanta 15th in its ranking of the world's most admired computer companies, the highest of a Taiwanese company.
 Quanta designs and manufactures for clients such as Apple Inc., Compaq, Dell, Gateway, BlackBerry Ltd., Hewlett-Packard, Alienware, Cisco Systems, Fujitsu, Gericom, Lenovo, LG, Maxdata, MPC, Sharp Corporation, Siemens, Sony, Sun Microsystems, and Toshiba.
 It is the largest manufacturer of PC notebooks worldwide and has diversified into servers, storage, and liquid-crystal display terminals.